 The Conference will be held over three full days, March 31st- April 2nd.
-The conference will include keynote lectures, parallel sessions, workshops, a field trip and a working paper development session.
-March 31st will be about Mapping the developing field of EaP, April 1st will be about Methodological approaches and publishing EaP research, and April 2nd will prominently feature the paper development workshop and keynote lectures.
+March 31st will be about Mapping the developing field of EaP that includes plenary sessions and an unconference event (https://en.wikipedia.org/wiki/Unconference), concluding with drinks.
+April 1st will be about Methodological approaches and publishing EaP research and include keynote session, parallel sessions on various methodologies, and plenary session.
+We will end the day with a boat ride, tour of entrepreneurial district and dinner.
+April 2nd will prominently feature the paper development workshop and a keynote lecture, with the conference ending around 16.30.

 The PhD symposium includes 30th March (late afternoon and evening) up until 3rd April morning (until lunch).
 PhD candidates who want ECTS credits for their participation are required to attend.
-In these additional sessions, PhD students will be able to ask questions about EaP, meet and discuss ideas for research as well as generate additional work and discussion beyond what is required in terms of attending the conference.
+In these additional sessions, PhD students will be able to ask questions about EaP, meet and discuss ideas for research as well as generate additional work and discussion beyond what is required by other participants in the conference.
+Affordable hotels during entire duration are being held in Amsterdam for selected participants.